WhereSoftwareGoesToDie/retcon/docs/design/algorithm.md

 --------

 The inputs and outputs to the retcon algorithm are documents.
-Documents are, essentially, key/value tree structures (i.e. JSON).
+Documents are, essentially, nested key/value tree structures (i.e. JSON).

 Documents can be empty (this will be important later) or contain an unordered sequence of key/value pairs.